Panamo/ChapNat/README.md

 ##How KamyLib works
-First we make chevents for our events with `chevent_new()` then add some unique data to them with `chevent_register_data()` after that add all our events into chsession. atfer all we can call `chsession_dispatch()` for event dispatching with following syntax :
+First we make chevents for our events with `chevent_new()` then add some unique data to them with `chevent_register_data()` after that add all our events into chsession. after all we can call `chsession_dispatch()` for event dispatching with following syntax :
 * session : chsession
 * data : void * -> used for event distinguishing.
 * message : chmessage
 * user data : void * -> this data pass into event handler.

 ##Future of KamyLib
-in the future following features will be added into KamyLib
+In the future following features will be added into KamyLib
 * multi threading support.
 * asynchronous event dispatching with thread safe queue named chqueue.

 #Resolver
-for resolving userID of person and find server that containing his socket we use chptr protocol. we design this protocol in transport layer on top of IP ! :-). we do this just for having fun ! this protocol basically is a DHT and we use TTL and masssege distributing for creating it.
+For resolving userID of a person and find server that containing his socket we use chptr protocol. we design this protocol in transport layer on top of IP ! :-). we do this just for **having fun** ! this protocol basically is a DHT and we use controlled flooding with sequence number for implementing it.

 #Contribution